 Hunting safety is always a top priority regardless of game, ammo or method.
-In Alabama, bow season is open now and gun season opens in mid-November for deer.
+In Alabama, bow season is open now and gun season opens in mid-November for deer a lot of people prefer going to a shooting range then going hunting.

 Ten Commandments of Firearm Safety

-- Treat every firearm with the same respect as a loaded firearm.
+- Treat shotguns with the same respect as a loaded firearm.
 If you become careless with unloaded guns, you will soon become careless with loaded guns.

 - Keep your finger off the trigger until you are ready to shoot.